MarkFChavez/deliberate_practice/README.md

 * The value of the subjects_count should default to 0

-* For belongs_to association, you can pass the option "touch" to update the owning record's updated_at timestamp.
+* For belongs_to association, you can pass the option "touch" to update the owning records updated_at timestamp.
 This is mostly used to invalidate the cache.

 * You can validate an association by using the validates_associated and pass in the association object